REPLACE FACTORY SHROUDS, (2020-21).

 Figs 20-22, FINAL ASSEMBLY - These last three photos reflect the assembly of the adjuster line with the mast stepped in Spring 2024 to confirm an exact fit.

 The exposed wire ends were taped over to protect my skin from punctures.
 Wow are those tiny strands ever sharp.
 What a nasty way to get an infection.
-It was a bit hairy to step the mast on my own this time since I didn't have a backstay to stop it from going forward, but I did set the line fairly close to length before hoisting.
+It was a bit hairy to step the mast on my own this time since I didn't have a backstay to stop it from going forward, but I did set the block-n-tackle line fairly close to length before hoisting.
 Fortunately there was a bit of a head wind to push the mast aft once it stood up.
 This stability gave me enough time to run to the stern to snub the backstay tensioner line against the forestay.
 This sounds easy but when you are on your own you can't make a mistake and you have to hustle.
 It all turned out good.
 Phew.
-Out on the water under full rig tension there was a tiny bit of thread exposed on the turnbuckle.
-Now its a waiting game to determine if the split wire stretches.
+Out on the water under full rig tension there was a tiny bit of thread exposed on the turnbuckle (barrel style).
+It was a waiting game to determine if the split wire

 Fig 20, Top tightened slightly during the dry fit.